 - Low and transparent fees

 - App or desktop access

 - Regulated by FINTRAC

 - Borderless account to hold more than 50 currencies at once

-- May not be the cheapest or most convenient option for large transfers
+- Might not be the most convenient option for large transfers

 - No cash pick-up or bill payment options

-- Service not available until verified by their team
+- Service is not available until verified by their team

 What is Wise?

 Wise, formerly Transferwise, is an online international money transfer and banking service.
 With the goal of moving money easily across borders and minimizing hidden fees for their customers, the London-based company offers an expanding set of products and services in currency exchange and payment services.